python/cpython/Doc/library/socket.rst

 .. function:: if_indextoname(if_index)

-   Returns a network interface name string corresponding to a interface index.
+   Return a network interface name corresponding to a interface index number.
    :exc:`socket.error` if no interface with the given index exists.

    Availability: Unix.